 top of page

-The cell line was established by co-transfection with a pCMV-TLR3 expression vector, an NF-κB–driven firefly luciferase reporter vector, and a G418 resistance vector, followed by selection with G418.
-Hygromycin-resistant clones were subsequently screened for poly(I:C)-induced luciferase activity.
+This stable reporter cell line was generated by co-transfection of a pCMV-TLR3 expression vector, an NF-κB–driven firefly luciferase reporter construct, and an antibiotic resistance vector, followed by antibiotic selection and clone screening.
+Selected clones exhibit robust poly(I:C)-induced luciferase responses, ensuring high assay sensitivity and reproducibility.

 TLR3/NFkB Luciferase Reporter HEK293 Stable Cell Line